andreyaW/boxing_dynamics/README.md

 | 30    | Right heel       |
 | 31    | Left foot index  |
 | 32    | Right foot index |

-The output from the pipeline will be the input video with measured hip and shoulder rotations, as well as the hand velocity of both the left and right hands.
-These measurements directly correlate to an overall punch force metric.
-This project can be acessed online at the following huggingface space: [boxing-dynamics-demo](https://huggingface.co/spaces/adware74/boxing-dynamics-app).
-Alternatively, one can utilize this pipeline locally by following the usage instructions below.

 # Usage (PC)
 In order to use the pipeline first clone the repository using :